nx-lr/protea/README.md

 #### Syntax

 - Saga is a whitespace-sensitive language, which means that whitespace has a significant effect on the meaning of your code.
 - Use indentation to delimit blocks of code.
 This includes functions, classes, other declarations, or control flow statements such as `if`, `for` or `try`.
 - You don't need to use semicolons to terminate expressions, ending the line would do just fine.
 Semicolons can still be used to separate expressions on the same line, however.

-- You won't need to use commas to separate individual elements in an array, function call or object, when you can just use
+- You won't need to use commas to separate individual elements in an array, parameters in a function call or pairs in a map, when you can use new-lines instead.

 #### Variables

-- [Update] Variable highlighting has been fixed.
-Previously, variables greater than 15 chars in length would not highlight.

 - Variables must begin with a letter (`L` or `Nl`) or the underscore character `_`.
 Further characters can include digits and combining marks.
 - Only the underscore character is considered a "letter". `#`, `\`, `;`, `,` and all opening or closing brackets (Unicode categories `Ps` or `Pe`) are considered punctuation.
 - Revamped function or method call syntax.
 Two or more identifiers in a row, such as `f x y z`, are now parsed as `f(x(y(z)))`.
 Like JavaScript, function calls are still evaluated first.
 - Clauses end with `:`, `->`, `then`, `begin` or `do`.